 I understand what a hassle this is and apologise for it.
 My estimate is, even in the best case scenario, I will end up losing precious supporters who may not see this mail or get around to completing the necessary steps.
 The only way I can offset this blow is by signing up as many new paying supporters as possible.
 If you find my work valuable, your support has never been more important for me.

-Here are four ways you can help me:
+Here are two ways you can help me:

 - Sign up now as a paying supporter.